Osanyem/osanyem/README.md

 I'm Osanyem, a software developer living in Toronto, Ontario.

 ## Quick Facts
-- Final-year BSc.
-Computer Science Co-op student at Toronto Metropolitan University (CGPA: 3.87/4.33).
+- Computer Science graduate (Co-op) from Toronto Metropolitan University with a GPA of 3.88 out of 4.33 and a strong record of academic and industry success.
-- 2 years of experience in software development (co-op), spanning quality assurance and feature implementation.
+- 2 years of experience delivering production features and automating QA for high-scale applications, including a sportsbook app with more than 1 million downloads.
-- Full-stack developer with a proven record of delivering high-engagement features, increasing user retention by 7%.
+- Built user-facing features that increased 30-day retention by 7 percent for 100,000 users and developed data services processing over 50,000 daily events.
-- Proficient in Java, Python, JavaScript, Elixir, and frameworks like Spring Boot, React, NodeJS, and Django.
+- Proficient in Java, Python, JavaScript, Elixir, and frameworks such as Spring Boot, React, and Django, combining backend depth with full-stack capability.

 ## Projects